UP-RS-ESP/DEM-KZP/README.md

 We rely on: _ogr2ogr_, _gdalsrsinfo_, _gdal_dem_,
 _gdal_polygonize_.

-5. Install the _KnickPointPicker_ (KPP) code and subdirectories and add the KPP directory to the Matlab PATH.
+5. Install the _KnickZonePicker_ (KZP) code and subdirectories and add the KZP directory to the Matlab PATH.
+You can use _addpath_ or the GUI.

-This Matlab code takes MAT file written by _KPP_topometrics_v1.m_ and calculates knickpoints and additional attributes from _chi-plot_ analysis.
+This Matlab code takes MAT file written by _KZP_topometrics_v1.m_ and calculates knickpoints and additional attributes from _chi-plot_ analysis.
 It will write several shapefiles and csv files that can be read into any GIS software.